Decathlon bikes: guide to Triban and Van Rysel bikes - Cycling Weekly

 The RC120 Disc, as you may have guessed, is basically the same bike.
 It does have a couple of little extras, obviously it has disc brakes.
 Promax DSK-300R disc brakes to be precise.

 It also has Triban Tubeless ready wheels in comparison to the standard RC120 that has Triban 700 wheels.
-Crossed steel spoked to add strength and its also a different colour.
+Crossed steel spoked to add strength and is a tad more expensive at £399.99.
+Oh, and its also a different colour.

-The aluminium frame bikes, with their dropped seat stays, 27.2mm seat posts mirror and compact geometry mirror Decathlon’s desire for a comfort orientated bike.
+The aluminium frame bike, with dropped seat stay, 27.2mm seat posts and compact geometry mirror Decathlon’s desire for a comfort orientated bike.

-They’re designed for doing it all; road riding, adventuring, touring – you name it and it can do it.
-This is mirrored in the the carbon/aluminium fork and the clearance to gobble up 36mm tyres with guards.
+It’s designed for doing it all, much like the RC500, the RC520 is made for the road, adventuring and touring, but with added performance.

-The groupset is a Shimano Sora 9-speed groupset with a 50/34t chainset and the bike uses mechanical Promax disc brakes.
+This bike is aiming for comfort still, but this time the RC520 is made for speed.
+To, as Decathlon say, “push that bit harder than the pack.”

 Also new is the Triban Ergofit saddle, a new hammock designed saddle that the brand says should be comfortable on long days in the saddle.